JuliaMath/Polynomials.jl/docs/src/index.md

 Polynomial(2.0 + 1.0*x - 0.3333333333333333*x^3)
 ```

-Differentiate the polynomial `p` term by term.
+Differentiate the polynomial `p`.
 For non-zero polynomials, the degree of the
 resulting polynomial is one lower than the degree of `p`.

 ```jldoctest